Sharkaboi/Sharkaboi/README.md

     * FCM
     * Retrofit
     * Software Acrchitecture
-- 💬 Ask me about any of my code
+- 💬 Feel free to ask or criticize any of my code
-- ⚡ Fun fact: Cat person
+- ⚡ Fun fact: I'm a Cat person

 For My List of Projects, [Go here](https://gist.github.com/Sharkaboi/e1f63145591a5d118d5612f1bdc78417)